 At a farm show many years ago, I came across Nok Out, an odor eliminator which is better than anything I’ve ever seen (and believe me, with this many animals, we’ve tried plenty!).
-It has no real odor of its own, and the demo lady had me dip my fingertip in pure ammonia and then smell it (like I needed to, but I went along with the show).
+It has no real odor of its own, and the demo lady had me dip my fingertip in pure ammonia and then smell my finger.
+(As if I couldn’t smell the ammonia from a foot away! but I went along with the show).
 Then, with some fanfare, she spritzed this stuff on my finger and – bam – ammonia totally gone.

 And unlike Nature’s Miracle which needs to remain wet for as long as it takes for those little enzymes to work, this is a shoot & go

 thing.
 (BTW, I hope everyone knows that you can’t mix up Nature’s Miracle ahead of time – it needs to be mixed fresh each time, making it a pain in the butt when there’s an accident & all you really want to do is clean it up & move on.
 Patience re: cleaning is not one of my stronger traits.)

 I was also impressed that Nok Out is non-toxic.
 One of the recommended uses is for ostomy patients to use as a personal deodorant, and it can be used on protheses as well as in vaporizers in sick rooms.
 Despite fully understanding that these were notable and noble attributes for any product, I had a very hard time keeping a straight face during this sales spiel.
 I was having trouble imagining that these were points that Joe Average was likely to inquire about when shopping at a farm show.